barriosjorge/gmt_docs/src/system_level_PDR/tcs/tcs-workflow_inc.rst

        Sky Tracking Workflow

-    * *Pointing* -
-      Like with telescope tracking, the act of pointing the mount utilizes only mount encoder information.
+    * *Pointing* - Like with telescope tracking, the act of pointing the mount utilizes only mount encoder information.
 As shown in the :ref:`Figure below<figure-mount_pointing>`, to point to a new location in the sky, the user provides a coordinate [α, δ] or [Az, El] to the TCS.
 The pointing kernel translates the input coordinate into mount [Az, El] demands.
 Upon receiving the demands, the MCS servo loop repositions the mount.
 If the telescope is already in tracking mode when it arrives at the new location, the mount motion continues along the tracking trajectory.
 Without sky-tracking, all mount motion would come to a stop as soon as the mount arrives at the demanded location.
-Details of the telescope pointing sequence are provided in the AO OCDD.
+Details of the telescope pointing sequence are provided in the Operation Concept Definition Document (OCDD) GMT-AO- REF-00244 [Tran13]_.

     .. _figure-mount_pointing: